pierreablin/picard/README.rst

 ---------

 Picard solves the maximum likelihood formulation of independent component analysis.
+It solves the same problem as Infomax, faster.
 It uses a preconditioned L-BFGS strategy, resulting in a very fast convergence.

+Picard-O uses an adaptation of that strategy to solve the same problem under the constraint of whiteness of the signals.
+It solves the same problem as FastICA, faster.

+The code for Picard is at picard/solver.py, the code for PicardO is at picardo/solver.py

 Installation
 ------------